 Kai smirked darkly.
-The look didn't look near as menacing as it would have in his natural face, but it was dark enough that Lucius drew his wand and pointed it at Kai as well.
+It didn't look nearly as menacing as it would have in his natural face, but it was dark enough that Lucius raised his wand aggressively in response.

-"Impressive," Malfoy drawled, "but you're not good enough, boy," Lucius drew a long saber from a sheath on his hip that Kai had not even noticed.
+"Impressive," Malfoy drawled, "but you're not good enough, boy," Lucius drew a long saber from a sheath on his hip.

 "Fucking set-up," he muttered, shaking his head.

 Magicked steel met magicked steel as the two fought.
-Malfoy was a talented swordsman, but not talented enough.
-A line of blood dripped down from a long cut of the Lord's face, awarding Kai First Blood.
+Malfoy was a talented swordsman.
+A line of blood dripped down from a long cut of the Lord's face, awarding Kai first blood.
 Kai danced out of the way as the saber sliced towards his midsection.
 A ripping sound told him that he needed to move faster next time.
 He barely blocked a strike aimed directly at his neck, his two daggers crossed to catch the blade.
-Forcing Lucius' blade to the side, Kai struck out with a black booted foot, the powerful strike catching the blonde hard in the head and flinging him back.
+Forcing Lucius' blade to the side, Kai struck out with a black booted foot, catching the blonde hard in the head and flinging him back.

 "Crucio!" a shouted spell came from behind him and Kai dove hard away from his current position, tucking and rolling back onto his feet facing the doorway where 10 new opponents had entered.
 Thanking the gods that he had managed to dodge the pain curse, he stood warily, daggers raised as he stared down the new Death Eaters.

-A tall, lean man stood at the head of the group, the magical aura was a swirl of darkness that crackled around him, telling of great power and great evil.
+A man stood at the head of the group, his magical aura was a swirl of darkness that crackled around him, speaking of great power and great evil.
 This was not good.

-"We came as soon as Narcissa alerted us, Lucius, now let me take a look at him," the tall man's voice was smooth, dark … similar yet dissimilar to Kai's.
+"We came as soon as the alarm alerted us, Lucius.
+Now let me take a look at him," the tall man's voice was dark and smooth… similar yet dissimilar to Kai's.

 He stepped forward, staring hard into the eyes of the assassin as Kai worked diligently on the wards separating him from freedom.
 Suddenly, Kai's magic felt like it was hit by a brick wall as layer after layer of warding was piled between him and escape.